 David Stuart is a world-renowned horsemanship clinician, running clinics every year in the U.K., Europe, New Zealand and the United Arab Emirates.

-The contents of the course adapts to suit the participants, and combines both principle and purpose in a fun environment with like-minded people.
-This is a great course for riders of all abilities, whether you have never been before or are returning to build on your skills.
+The contents of the clinic adapt to suit the participants, and combines both principle and purpose in a fun environment with like-minded people.
+This is a great clinic for riders of all abilities, whether you have never been before or are returning to build on your skills.

-Our ladies mornings run on Saturday, twice per month.
+Our ladies mornings run on Saturday, twice per month for riders with their own horses.
 These are a wonderful morning of riding and education followed by coffee & cake for morning tea.
 This relaxed atmosphere is a great way to meet other like-minded ladies who want to enjoy their horses.
 The program is very much guided by the interests of the participants.